simaocunha71/msc-thesis/llms/README.md

-### Python classes to execute LLMs and LLMs used in the dissertation
+### Python classes to execute LLMs and LLMs used in the paper

 In order to add support to another framework to execute LLMs (e.g. ollama, transformers, ...):